tahmid198/Device-Dashboard/README.md

 3. Verify all five files are uploaded
 4. Check browser console for error messages
 5. For Active Directory issues, verify PowerShell script ran successfully
+6. For disabled device issues, check `accountEnabled` and `Enabled` columns

 ---